campusdomar/PuMuKIT2-doc/UserGuide.md

 -   **Administrator**: Has full access to the platform.

 -   **Publisher**: This person is the content administrator of the platform.
-It has access to all the modules except the “Management” menu.
+It has access to all the modules except the "Management" menu.
 (Including Admin users, Groups, Permission Profiles editing and Roles editing).

 -   **Ingestor**: Users that mainly upload and catalog content in the platform.
 They can not publish new videos, (a Publisher should do after reviewing the ingested content) they only have restricted access to manage the multimedia content in the back office.
-It does not have access to the “Management” menu (as before), it cannot access the tags and series types Tables.
+It does not have access to the "Management" menu (as before), it cannot access the tags and series types Tables.
 It cannot change the multimedia object status.
 It can only upload videos through the Wizard or through the OC-Importer.

 -   **Autopublisher**: They are users that can manage only their own multimedia content.
 This Permission-profile can be used for Professors and instructors.
-It has the same restrictions as the “Ingestor”.
-It cannot access the “Live” menu (live channels and events).
+It has the same restrictions as the "Ingestor".
+It cannot access the "Live" menu (live channels and events).
 It cannot access the OC-Importer.
-It only has access to the series and multimedia objects he creates (“Owner” role) or he can manage (“Admin Groups”).
+It only has access to the series and multimedia objects he creates ("Owner" role) or he can manage ("Admin Groups").

 -   **Viewer**: Users that only has authenticated access to video portal so they can watch videos restricted to authenticated users.
 They can not access to PuMuKIT back office.